bumseb1ene/discord-reports/README.md

 In addition, the bot responds to reports if only squad leaders of a specific squad are reported.
 For example:

-!admin Squad leader dog is not communicating
+!admin Squadleader dog not communicating

 In response, the bot displays the specific squad leader of the reported squad.
-For both scenarios, the bot offers the option to either remove the player from the server with a simple click of a kick button or to leave if the report is deemed unfounded.
+For both scenarios, the bot offers the option to either remove the player from the server with a simple click of a kick button or not to kick him if the report is deemed unfounded.

-Additionally, the player who reported the squad leader or another player will immediately receive feedback from the Discord bot indicating whether the player was kicked or whether the report was not followed up on.
+In addition, the player who reported the group leader or another player will immediately receive feedback from the Discord bot as to whether the player was kicked or whether the report was not investigated.

 ## Prerequisites